 - Sunnhordeland Museum is also worth a visit if you’re keen on getting more of a fix of Norwegian history.
 You can see more information about that here.

 After you’ve finished this section of the trek, you’ll have another sensational drive from Trolltunga lodge back to Bergen, where you’ll finish your trip.
-There’s plenty of activities in Bergen, if you wish to extend your stay.
+There are plenty of activities in Bergen, if you wish to extend your stay.

 You will have a choice of two routes back.
 Either you can continue on the RV13.
 You can see that route here.